 - Yunomori Onsen and Spa – Immerse yourself into a blissful blend of Japanese and Thai relaxation techniques.
 Indulge in some head to toe pampering Thai massages and spend the day soaking up in Japanese onsen baths.

-- Spa – Located at the outskirts of Geylang, G.Spa is a nature-inspired spa retreat that lets you have a pampering session any time you want.
+- Spa – Located on the outskirts of Geylang, G.Spa is a nature-inspired spa retreat that lets you have a pampering session any time you want.
 The Spa is open 24 hours which means you can walk in for a relaxation experience late at night.
 It offers you a wide range of wellness amenities to choose from such as hot pools, sauna, and jacuzzis, relaxing massage regimes, lounges areas, and VIP treatment sessions.
 You can even relish an all-day buffet-style dining experience here.

 - Remede Spa at St. Regis Singapore – Focusing on water as the main rejuvenating element, Remede Spa is a one of a kind spa haven that offers a rejuvenation experience through water-based wellness techniques.
 Quench your soul with the revitalizing treatments of hammam, European snow cleansing techniques, shower massages, and bathing rituals.